Ktamim98/CryptoTracker/README.md

 # CryptoTracker
 ## Introduction
-Crypto App is a user-friendly and feature-rich mobile application for tracking cryptocurrency prices, managing your crypto portfolio, and staying updated with the latest market trends.
+CryptoTracker is a user-friendly and feature-rich mobile application for tracking cryptocurrency prices, managing your crypto portfolio, and staying updated with the latest market trends.

 ## ScreenVideo